-- 1. Showmanship order will be determined by the Superintendent. - 2.
-All breeding beef, feeder beef and market beef exhibitors are eligible for beef showmanship. - 3.
-There will be one junior, one intermediate and one senior showmanship class for all beef exhibitors. - 4.
-The Champion and Reserve Champion Beef Showman in all classes will compete in the Round Robin Contest. - 5.
-Contestants must use their own animals in all showmanship classes.
+- 1. Showmanship is voluntary for all eligible beef exhibitors.
+Exhibitors must enter showmanship classes prior to the start of the first showmanship class.
+The Superintendent will announce and have the signup sheet available prior to the start of the showmanship classes. - 2.
+Showmanship class order will be determined by the Superintendent. prior to the start of the showmanship classes.
+The order of the showmanship classes will be posted and announced prior to the start of the classes. - 3.
+All breeding beef, feeder beef and market beef exhibitors are eligible for beef showmanship. - 4.
+There will be one junior, one intermediate and one senior showmanship class for all beef exhibitors. - The Champion and Reserve Champion Beef Showman in all classes will compete in the Round Robin Contest. - Contestants must use their own animals in all showmanship classes per rule #25 in the "General Livestock Rules".